 In addition to the animals mutilated in dissection, millions of live mice, rabbits, rats, turtles, and other animals are tormented and killed in crude university-level biology and psychology demonstrations.
 Turtles are smashed on the head with hammers and have holes drilled into their shells so that their hearts can be viewed and manipulated.
 Frogs’ brains are destroyed when pins are stuck through their skulls so that students can cut them open and stimulate their exposed muscles with electricity.
 Mice, rabbits, and rats are also subjected to highly invasive, painful, and otherwise harmful procedures at the hands of students and professors, including electric shock, surgically induced brain damage, drug addiction, starvation, maternal deprivation, and more.

-Although 98 percent of U.S. medical schools—including Yale, Harvard, and Stanford—do not use any animals to teach medical students, other kinds of medical programs continue to have trainees attempt to learn various concepts and skills by performing invasive and often deadly procedures on animals.
+Although no U.S. medical schools use animals to teach students, some other medical programs continue to have trainees attempt to learn various concepts and skills by performing invasive and often deadly procedures on animals.

 In some emergency medical training courses at universities and hospitals, dogs, pigs, sheep, and goats have holes cut into their throats and chests and needles stabbed into their hearts.
 In horrific military training drills, goats and pigs are shot, stabbed, dismembered, blown up, and burned.
 In a dwindling number of pediatrics programs, cats and ferrets have hard tubes repeatedly forced down their delicate throats for intubation training.
 Other courses have trainees practice using surgical tools and other medical devices by cutting into live animals.